What is required to apply to the Master of Arts in Art Education?

 Check out this simple “How To” tutorial.

-- Include clear, focused, well-lit photos.
+- All photos should be clear, focused, and well-lit.
 Crop and edit as needed.

 - If you have more to share, include a supplemental link in the document!

 What is it?
-The writing sample is a 1-2 page reflection.
-It should demonstrate graduate-level writing.
+The writing sample is a 1-2 page reflection that answers the prompts and demonstrates graduate-level writing.

 What do I need to do?
-Compose a writing addressing two topics;
+Compose a writing sample that addresses the prompts.

 How do I submit?